Changes and additions to the Mapping Rules

 • Clarified that sections of toll roads should be mapped with no breaks.

-Clarified that the “Paid” attribute value cannot be assigned to road network sections that are disconnected from the paid road network and create breaks in it.
+The “Toll” attribute value can't be assigned to road network sections that are disconnected from the toll road network and create breaks in it.

 See 3.3.2.14.